quocduongnguyen/Building-a-CI-CD-Pipeline/README.md

 git@github.com:quocduongnguyen/Building-a-CI-CD-Pipeline.git
 ```
 to clone my repo

 ![Clone repo](Cloned%20project%20by%20SSH%20key.png)

 * Passing tests that are displayed after running the `make all` command from the `Makefile`
-Acc
+Access to Building-a-CI-CD-Pipeline folder:
 ```
-Access to Building-a-CI-CD-Pipeline folder
+cd Building-a-CI-CD-Pipeline/
 ```
+run `make all` to setting environment and run test

 * Output of a test run